azoz01/wsmf/README.md

 This package contains implementations of two novel approaches to warm-starting encoder-based warm-start of the Bayesian Hyperparameter Optimization.
 It allows both training and using meta-models which can help in this meta-task.

 ## Experiment reproduction
-To reproduce experiments install requirements from file `requirements.txt` and then run script `./scripts/run_all_experiments.sh`
+To reproduce experiments install requirements from file `requirements.txt` and then run script `./scripts/run_all_experiments.sh`.
+To run experiments on toy datasets change in 10th line in file `experiments_engine/paths.py` `"tasks.json"` to `"tasks_toy.json"`

 ## Contents
 **Meta-models** - As for now it contains two approaches to encoder-based warm-start: